anujmandhare/LoginApp/README.md

 # Description

-Designed a Login application for web using React, MongoDB, Express and Node.
+Designed a Login application for the web using React, MongoDB, Express and Node.

 # Technologies used